firehydrant/terraform-provider-firehydrant/docs/data-sources/ingest_url.md

 The following arguments are supported:

-> You must provide one of these options.

 * `user_id` - (Optional) The ID for an existing firehydrant user.
 * `team_id` - (Optional) The ID for an existing firehydrant team.
 * `escalation_policy_id` - (Optional) The ID for an escalation policy belonging to a given team.
 If this is used, `team_id` must be provided.